neuhausler/CloudProxy/README.md

 Some use-cases:

  * Make services running on Amazon EC2 accessible for applications running on Google AppEngine.
-Google restricts outside requests to port 80.
+Outgoing requests are restricted to port 80.
  * As a single, "managed" entry point to services running in EC2.

 CloudProxy is written in Erlang based on [webmachine] (https://github.com/basho/webmachine) and [ibrowse](https://github.com/cmullaparthi/ibrowse/).